ykonstant1/Synthesis/documentation.md

 		n-1 times.

-Some of these functions have additional ways to invoke for convenience, but all accept the basic format listed above.
-For example, `map` has a shortcut allowing quick syntactic modifications as in the following example:
+Some of these functions have additional ways to invoke for convenience.
+For example, `map` allows quick syntactic modifications as in the following example:

 ```
 ⛥ seql 5 ⇝ map x '«x="Item: $x"»' ⇝ ◎
 ```

-which is shorter than defining a decorating function or involving a full lambda.
-For more information, read subsection 2.2. carefully: there exist inconsistencies between some of these shortcuts and the lambda function!
+which is shorter than defining a decorating function or invoking lambda.
+For more information, read subsection 2.2 carefully: there exist inconsistencies between some of these shortcuts and the lambda function!